shans/line-layout/merged-model/README.md

   * This is likely be challenging implementation-wise, since the current BidiResolver walks through box-tree, and custom layout may change visual order of segments.
+  * Should we prohibit custom layouts to re-order segments?
+We can allow hiding (display: none) or taking out-of-flow, but re-ordering can complicate bidi-reordering.
+  * Overriding `direction` and `unicode-bidi` can be also complicated?

 ## Editing